-Learn what you can do with other UUs to promote climate justice in 2015.
+Learn what you can do with other UUs to promote climate justice.
 Visit Commit2Respond.org

 Since our church was designated a "Green Sanctuary" by the UUA Ministry for Earth in 2003, we have looked for ways to help save the Earth's resources while saving money as well.

 MLUC Member, Mary Kane, as a part of the ECO/Green Sanctuary group, decided to make three or four aprons from green striped materials for volunteers to wear, and asked people to cover one coffee hour a month putting out the reusable ceramic cups every Sunday for both services and washing them afterwards.
 Thus the Green Stripers were established and have saved the church thousands of dollars in paper and plastic products.

 We hope to continue our mission of saving the Earth's resources in every area of the church - and by extension - making people aware and encouraging them to use "reusable" items at home and elsewhere.
 Contact Mary Kane if you'd like to be a part of this group.
 You'll receive free coffee for your efforts!

 A Climate Action Team is a group working in their congregation and community specifically to combat climate change and its negative impacts.
 A Team keeps its congregation aware of current climate change issues and generates involvement in efforts to mitigate climate change.
 Choose suggested activities and use existing programs and resources, or make up your own!
 Join the MLUC Climate Action Team, a part of the MLUC Green Sanctuary Program, by emailing .

 The mission of Green Sanctuary at MLUC is to explore what it means to live within a religious community on an imperiled Earth, and join in efforts, both symbolic and explicit, to becoming stewards of the Earth.